evv42/mtkview/README.md

 Delete two times in a row to remove the viewed image
 '+' for unscaled mode: Click on the window surface to move the view
 'i' for info mode: Displays the image properties
+'s' to toggle frame-by-frame mode for animations, in this mode:
+- b will show the previous frame
+- n will show the next frame